my4d/my4d.github.io/README.md

 # Myanmar Youth For Democracy

-## Side Note
-!This site is still a work in progress!
+## !This site is still a work in progress!

 ## Who We Are